ALL I WANT FOR CHRISTMAS IS A CRYPTID

 💚 I Won’t Say I’m In Love

-An isolated cabin in the middle of nowhere, with no power, no wifi, and no neighbours within screaming distance?
+An isolated cabin in the middle of nowhere, with no power, no wifi, and no neighbors within screaming distance?
 Phoebe King’s dream come true.
 And you can pry it from her cold dead fingers before she’d even dream of leaving.

 Even when a handsome stranger from the fire department shows up, warning of an impending wildfire.
 Because leaving?
 That means confronting all the demons from her past.

-A shame for Phoebe, then, that Mysterious Handsome would rather do anything than let her fingers become cold and dead… including kidnapping.
+A shame for Phoebe, then, that Mr. Mysterious Handsome would rather do anything than let her fingers become cold and dead… including kidnapping.

 A sweet and sassy holiday romance for readers longing for the safety to simply be themselves.